 - for shell jobs the return code corresponds to the operating system exit code.

-- for any other job types the return code is provided by the respective job indicating success or failure.
+- for any other job types the return code is provided by the relevant job indicating success or failure.

 - The job definition specifies which return codes indicate success or failure: